 Bringing young people from different backgrounds together to develop parliamentary debate skills with the support of a network of trained debate team leaders, fostering listening and understanding through advocacy training.

-Advocacy Training brings together young people from diverse backgrounds and students from higher education to meet online and debate topics, with the support of a regional resource network of trained facilitators.
+Advocacy Training brings together young people from diverse backgrounds and students from higher education to meet online and debate topics of their choice, with the support of a regional resource network of trained team leaders.
 The training will focus on a parliamentary model of public debate and an approach.

 The Erasmus+ Virtual Exchange Hub will benefit from the aggregation of debate contents generated through the Advocacy Training and offer wider public insight into the trends and issues connecting young people on the two shores of the Mediterranean.

 A six hours intensive training on parliamentary debate skills.
 It is intended to prepare Team Leaders to deliver a local training for their teams in their communities before registering and leading them in an Intercultural Online Debate.

 - English December: 7

 Following the Team Leaders Training session on the necessary debate skills, teams from the North and South of the Mediterranean engage with each other in a 3 hours online debates on topics (motions) of their choice.

 (10 am – 1 pm CEST time)